TRIAC. Power control on alternating current (AC)

 - R: resistor

 - A2: anode # 2 of Triac

-If we move the potentiometer knob, we can change the charging time of the capacitor making the phase difference between the power supply voltage and the voltage applied to the gate to increase or decrease.
+Moving the potentiometer knob, change the charging time of the capacitor, increasing or decreasing the phase difference between the power supply voltage and the voltage applied to the gate.

-Note: the phase difference between two signals or waves is the angle (time difference) between the two signals when they cross the x axis (the time axis).
+Note: the phase difference between two signals is the angle (time difference) between the signals when they cross the x axis (the time axis).